cold-dark-matter/tcwh/README.md

 This repository contains the code to reproduce the results of the paper " Effect of higher-order interactions on tipping cascades on complex networks".
 All the codes are listed with their respective figure numbers.
 Fig. 7 can be reproduced by just changing the parameters in the provided codes.
+414.edges and 3980.edges are the two edgelists used to construct the social networks on which tipping cascades are simulated.